NicolaGernone/Auth_Django_CRUD/INSTRUCTIONS.md

 ```bash
 http://127.0.0.1:5050/swagger/
 ```
-- Here you have the possibiliti to use all the endpoints to create, update, delete and list the user profile.
+- Here you have the possibility to use all the endpoints to create, update, delete and list the user profile.

-# Istruction to Use the API with Postman, Insomnia or other API client (curl)

-- Use the (app.spec.yaml)[api.spec.yaml] file to import the swagger page in your API client.

-- In Postman you can import the swagger page in this way:

- 1. go tu collections
- 2. import
- 3. paste the the yaml file or copy paste the content of yaml file.

- This authomatically generate a collection with all the endpoints and the base urls and parameters.

- 4. after modify the bodies with the datas to test it.

- - To run it the docker shoud be up and running.

- - Here there are all the endpoint to login and make a the CRUD requests for the users.

 ## Alternative to swagger